-Prerequisites: C- or better in BIO 1100 and BIO 1110; CHM 1100 and CHM 1200
+Prerequisites: BIO 1100 and BIO 1110 with a grade of C- or better; CHM 1100 and CHM 1200

 This course studies both the generalized cell, its components and functions, and the cell in its many forms as it is found in plant and animal tissues.
 The B and T cells of the lymphatic system as well as humoral and cellular response mechanisms are stressed.
 Lecture three hours; laboratory two hours.